levicurlee/odin-recipes/README.md

-The current project that I am working on is to make a pag ethat contains recipes.
+The current project that I am working on is to make a website that contains recipes.
 This will use my knowledge of links and images, along with organization of the folders within the project.